Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Introduction

 \item To the best of our knowledge, we are the first to explore Referring Expression Understanding (REU) for aerial image understanding under few-shot settings.
 To facilitate rigorous and reproducible evaluation, we create VRSBench-FS, EarthReason-FS, and NWPU-FS, establishing standardized protocols for few-shot REU in remote sensing.

-\item We define task-aligned rewards and a reasoning-centric RL recipe, including BBoxIoU reward for REC and a MaskGIoU reward for RES.
+\item We define task-aligned rewards and a reasoning-centric RL recipe, including BBoxIoU reward for REC, mAP reward with prediction length penalty for OVD and a MaskGIoU reward for RES.
 We introduce the RL-trained reasoning models (Geo-R1) that generate concise grounding rationales for these tasks.

 \item Across all three benchmarks, our Geo-R1 models consistently outperform SFT under identical few-shot budgets, while exhibiting stronger generalization across datasets and providing human-auditable reasoning traces that explain successes and failures.